 Besides some substantial cost savings, geothermal has some additional benefits.
 The heat comes out at a lower temperature than forced air and runs continuously, so you don’t have major temperature swings.
 Geothermal systems are also routinely tied into hot water heaters, so heat that’s not needed for the house can heat water instead.
 They also cool without the noise of outdoor units.

 We were lucky to take advantage of a 30% federal tax credit that brought down the price of our system considerably.
-Geothermal tax credits have not been renewed, but depending on your circumstances, a system might still make sense.
+These incentives were recently renewed and are as follows: 30% until 2019, 26% in 2020, and 22% in 2021.
+Incentives expire at the end of that year.
+The tax credit also applies retroactively for 2017 installations.
 If you have average or low electricity costs and are paying for more expensive heating fuel, payback will be quicker than if you have high electricity costs and low-cost heating fuel.
 And if you’re about to spend thousands replacing an older furnace or air conditioner, putting that money toward a geothermal system will very likely save you in the long run.
 You may also find state incentive or loan programs.
 Check what’s available in your area through the Database for State Incentives for Renewables and Efficiency (DSIRE).